 - Where the employer is found to have put undue pressure on the employee by not allowing reasonable time for consideration of a settlement offer;

 - Where the employer threatens the employee with dismissal if the offer is rejected in circumstances where no form of disciplinary process has already begun.

 The government appears to believe that the present law discourages employers from discussing an exit strategy with employees, because of the restrictions of the ‘without prejudice’ rule.
 However, it has been suggested by some that the new law purports to solve a problem that in fact never existed.
 In our experience, many employers have not been reluctant (through frank conversations or other means) to communicate to employees their concerns that all is not well.
 Furthermore, there must be a risk that Employment Tribunal litigation will be further complicated by distracting and time-consuming arguments over the admissability of evidence regarding certain conversations.
 Even assuming that pre-termination negotiations are a step in the right direction, employers should be careful to avoid the potential pitfalls along the way.

-For more information or to discuss how Lyons Davidson can help your business with these issues, contact our Employment Law team or by call 0117 904 6000.
+For more information on settlement agreements or to discuss how Lyons Davidson can help your business with these issues, contact our Employment Law team or by call 0117 904 6000.

 Posted on Jul 16th, 2013 by Lyons Davidson